Pipe Insert (Dry Well) Heaters

 Screw plug and flange immersion heaters can be used to heat a "dry well" in a tank, also referred to as a pipe insert heater.
 This provides tank heating while facilitating easy removal of the heater without draining the tank contents.

-Removal of a screw plug or flange immersion heater from a tank for servicing or replacement requires that the tank is drained.
+Removal of an immersion heater from a tank for servicing or replacement requires that the tank is drained.
 When this is impractical, an alternative is to install the immersion heater in a pipe insert or "dry well" arrangement.
 The immersion heater is fitted with a pressure-tight bayonet pipe or closed end protection tube.
 This assembly is then mated to a coupling or flanged nozzle connection in the storage tank.
 This isolates the immersion heater from tank contents thereby facilitating easy heater removal without draining the tank.
 Low heater element watt densities are used to ensure long heater life.

 Contact us for Engineering Assistance.